Mobile Web Development

 Touch input is fundamentally different from mouse input, and requires you to think about your user interactions differently.
 We’ll go over UX concerns with touch-based interaction, and how to design user interactions that work across devices.

 Mobile devices have a full array of sensors typically unavailable on desktop.
 We’ll talk about camera access, geolocation, and other sensors and feedback you have access to on mobile.
+All these sensors, when combined with your mobile web application, provides great utility to your end-user.

 It’s an unfortunate reality that mobile users aren’t always online.
 We’ll go over using the local cache as well as local storage APIs to give your users a great offline (and partially-online) experience as well.